Tilapia and salmon are both great sources of protein to include in your diet.

 3. Tilapia vs. Salmon: Costs

 One of the biggest differences between tilapia and salmon is their costs.
 Tilapia is often a popular protein because it is cheaper than salmon.
-Check out my complete guide on the best cheap fish sources.

 The prices might vary according to your store or whether it is farmed-raised (or not).
 One pound of tilapia might cost $6.58 (Walmart), while salmon costs $11.42.
 That difference of $4.84 might affect someone’s budget, especially if you’re eating fish multiple times per week and cooking for a family.